 Queensland is in the midst of a housing crisis.

-The waiting list for social housing has increased to 39,000 people, enough to fill a town the size of Gladstone, and is only continuing to grow.
+The waiting list for social housing has increased to nearly 50,000 people, and is only continuing to grow.

 Emergency housing services are underfunded and almost non-existent in some places.
-A recent report by the Australian Financial Review found that 33% of Queensland households were under housing stress, struggling to pay their rents or mortgages.
+At least 33% of Queensland households are under housing stress, struggling to pay their rents or mortgages.